-Intel, Pentium, and LANDesk are trademarks or registered trademarks of Intel Corporation.
+Intel, Pentium, and LANDesk are trademarks or registered trademarks of Intel Corporation in the United States, other countries, or both.

-Microsoft, MS-DOS, Windows, and Windows NT Workstation are trademarks or registered trademarks of Microsoft Corporation.
+Microsoft, MS-DOS, Windows, and Windows NT Workstation are trademarks or registered trademarks of Microsoft Corporation in the United States, other countries, or both.